unipi-smartapp-2021/test-run/src/SEN/readme.md

 ## Other commands:

-If you want to change the model confidence of the model that recognizes the cones on the lidar,
+If you want to change the model confidence of the model that recognizes the cones on the lidar, <br />
 type: `rostopic pub /lidar/confidence std_msgs/Float32 <float_value>`.

 To do the same, but for the camera, type: `rostopic pub /camera/confidence std_msgs/Float32 <float_value>`.
 The <float_value> should be inside the range [0,1].